kairosity/mp2-tunnel-focus/testing.md

 __ISSUE 1:__ When the countdown timers ended, the display kicked in when the seconds fall before :00 so the display would show 00:00:0-1 which was not a big deal, but I didn't like the way it looked.

-__FIX 1:__ I just set the ```seconds = 0, minutes = 0 & hours = 0;``` explicitly within the countdown() function before the countdownEnded() function is called, which was where this occured previously.
+__FIX 1:__ I just set the ```seconds = 0, minutes = 0 & hours = 0;``` explicitly within the countdown() function before countdownEnded() is called, which was where this occured previously.

 __ISSUE 2:__ The alarm sound doesn't play on mobile or ipad.

 __FIX 2:__ It transpires that Chrome and Safari for Mobile don't allow audio to play unless a user has clicked on a button to play audio.
-It does however work on Firefox for mobile.
-UNFIXED
+To get around this I added the following code to the countDownClickStart functions:

+        countdown15Button.addEventListener('click', function() {
+									alarm.play();
+									alarm.pause();

+So any time a countdown is started the alarm is set to play as a result of that button click, but then it is immediately paused, because we don't want it to play until the countdown ends.
+When the countdown ends it plays again, because the mobile OS now sees it as a continuation of something the user already assented to.

 ## countdown15TimeToAdd()
 ## countdown25TimeToAdd()